Setup time: 5 Min

 - Enter a display name for your integration, e.g.

-. - Select a team.
+CrowdStrike Falcon. - Select a team.

 - Select

-as the integration’s type. - Click
+CrowdStrikeas the integration’s type. - Click

-Create Inbound Integration
+Create Inbound Integration.

 Get the All Quiet Webhook URL